eclipse-pass/pass-documentation/developer-documentation/pass-docker/README.md

 #### Run With Deposit Services and InvenioRDM
 In order to run a local instance **_with_** deposit-service, ftp, InvenioRDM, you can run the following command:

-Refer to [invenio-rdm/README](https://github.com/eclipse-pass/pass-docker/blob/main/invenio-rdm/README.md) to ensure the prerequisites are met before running the commands below.
+Refer to [PASS Docker Testing InvenioRDM](./invenio-rdm.md) to ensure the prerequisites are met before running the commands below.

 First, start the local test InvenioRDM by running the following command in the `invenio-rdm` directory: